sdc-china/IDA-doc/_posts/2018-05-02-pipeline-create-a-pipeline-for-continuous-deployment.md

     ![][pipeline_build_statistic]

-    When you run the build, the pipeline build history section will appear with every stage building status.
-You could see the build status and running step or failed step of each build.
+    When you run the build, the pipeline build history section will appear with building status for each stage.
+You could see the build status, running step or failed step of each build.

     ![][pipeline_build_view]

     Click the ![][pipeline_build_log_icon] at the ending of each row, you will see the build logs in popup dialog.

-2. When the pipeline build is over, the summary information will appear in pipeline dashboard.
-The step which is failed will not run and there is not report.
+2. When the pipeline build is over, the summary information will be appeared in pipeline dashboard.
+The failed step will not be running and won't have any report.
 You can click the **build name** link to see the whole report.
 [Details of the report]

   [pipeline_create]: ../images/pipeline/pipeline_create.png